 Eventually the aim is to develop an omni-channel sales strategy whereby one may sell their products both off- and online.
 Omni-channel eCommerce software solutions allow for the creation of a connection between existing information systems and a unified eCommerce platform.

 Would you like to know what strategy will suit you best?
 Or has this article spiked your interest in China’s eCommerce environment?
 Then reach out and get in touch regarding our eCommerce consulting services, so that we can work out a solution that works for you.
-Alternatively, check out our China eCommerce Market Guide, recently updated for 2019.
-In this guide, we go over some more specifics about demographics, legal requirements, and marketing realities of taking part in Chinese eCommerce in 2019.
+Alternatively, check out our China eCommerce Market Guide, updated for mid-2020.
+In this guide, we go over some more specifics about demographics, legal requirements, and marketing realities of taking part in Chinese eCommerce in 2020.